 What is Deemed the Perfect Depth for Chest Compressions?

 A safe measure for the accurate chest compression depth in inches is about 2 – 2.4 inches for adults.
 It means there should be 30 chest compressions followed by 2 rescue breaths to open the airway for the patient accurately and on time.
 Pushing harder or greater than 2.4 inches could cause severe harm to the patient.
 That means if you conduct very shallow compressions, these may not be sufficient to pump blood and regulate blood flow in the victim’s body.
 So, keep up with the right rate and depth for chest compressions to be effective in making the patient’s chest rise as normally as possible.

 Ways to Ensure You Push to the Correct Depth Each Time

 An excessively strong push could lead to broken ribs.
 This is precisely why you must ensure you push to the right depth each time.
 Medical professionals recommend practicing hands only CPR in order to achieve such depth.
 If you do not have access to a healthcare facility that allows you to practice, you may want to take CPR AED certification online or a local course in CPR to learn the right way through demonstrations.

 Another way to ensure perfect CPR delivery each time is to switch to another resuscitator or first responder at periodic intervals of two minutes.
 This is an excellent way to avert fatigue.

 The Ideal Speed or Rate of Compressions

-Authorities confirm that the CPR guidelines advise a speed of 100 – 120 compressions every 60 seconds.
+Authorities confirm that the CPR guidelines advise to give chest compressions at a rate of 100 to 120 compressions every 60 seconds.
 You could have a bystander time you with a stopwatch to maintain accuracy or even use some music to keep the right CPR rhythm!